All Photos Courtesy of Lisa Hardin Mauldin

 For more information on the effects of 2, 4-D, here are websites you might be interested in researching:

 Looking for a homemade weed killer recipe?
 Try Vinegar, but be careful which plants get it, because they too will die.
 However vinegar is not dangerous to anything that walks, crawls, creeps or swims.
-Check out this link for a weed killer using vinegar that doesn’t kill people or animals.
+Check out this link for a weed killer suggested by HGTV, which uses vinegar, salt and liquid dish soap.
+None of those things will kill people or animals.